frida-al/E4_DemonstrationOfProgrammingParadigm/README.md

 For this evidence, I have chosen to work with a Leetcode problem using the Logical Paradigm and Prolog Language.
 I chose to work with Leetcode because, in my experience, companies more often than not choose to use this kind of problems for technical interviews.
 I have found really helpful to study them for these interviews.

 ### Logical Paradigm
-" The focus of the logical paradigm is on what needs to be done rather how it should be done basically emphasize on what code is actually doing.
-It just declares the result we want rather how it has be produced. " Geeks for Geeks (2025).
+" The logical paradigm is a computational approach that aims to unify different areas of computing by utilizing the generality of logic ".
+It mainly consists in working with predicates,that are formed by facts or rules, based on telling the program what needs to be done instead of telling it how it is done.

 I will be working on the problem '350.
 Intersection of two arrays II', which states the following: